How We Serve Our Veterans

 VA Hospice Benefits

 All veterans enrolled with the Veteran's Administration (VA) are eligible for hospice care paid for by the VA.
-Veterans can receive care from both Hospice of Siouxland the VA at the same time.
+Veterans can receive care from both Hospice of Siouxland and the VA at the same time.
 Veterans may receive care in their home, assisted living and long-term care facilities.

 We Honor Veterans Program